alexeyraspopov/monorepo/README.md

 - All dependencies are stored in a single place and deduped
 - Packages can use sibling packages without versioning and publishing to registries
 - I added a prefix `@monorepo/` to packages name to avoid naming clashes in `node_modules`
-- Vite, Jest, and ESLint work just fine with workspaces
+- Vite, Jest, Flow, and ESLint work just fine with workspaces